codewith-rafi/C-Journey/Readme.md

 # What I have done so far -

-- I made a calculator
+- I made a simple calculator <a href="https://github.com/codewith-rafi/C-Journey/blob/main/calculator.c">here</a>